Things to Do In Onancock VA and Tangier Island on The Chesapeake

 TOUR: Tangier Island, from Onancock

-A 3-mile by one mile island and one of the last authentic fishing villages in the Chesapeake Bay, Tangier Island, where many of the 500 residents still speak with an Elizabethan dialect, is 12 miles and a world away from the Eastern Shore.
+At 1.2 square miles (and disappearing fast) Tangier Island, is one of the last authentic fishing villages in the Chesapeake Bay, and where many of the 400 or so residents still speak with an Elizabethan dialect.
+It is 12 miles – and a world away – from the mainland.

 Though there are no banks (or ATM’s), no jails or hospitals, Tangier Island does have its own mayor.
 And though it welcomes tourists, the island has its own insular, quirky ways.
 You might have lived on Tangier for decades, but if you weren’t born and raised here, you’re forever a “come-‘ere.”